 Once your fifth grader has mastered the basics, it's time to start finding the surface areas of 3-D shapes--like cubes.

 Yeehaw!
 Take a trip to the wild west with some covered wagons.
 Find the area of these wagon wheels as the tumbleweeds go rolling by.

 Practice makes perfect!
 Engage your fifth grader in some geometry vocabulary practice that will ask her to name the parts of a circle.

-Introduce your child to algebra with this 5th grade worksheet in which your child will use algebraic equations to find the missing width of each rectangle.
+To complete this worksheet, your child will use basic algebraic equations to find the missing width measurement of each rectangle.

 Don't spin out your wheels doing math.
 Find the area of the tires on the bicycles, and remember that the radius of a circle is one half of the diameter!